PhucDong/the-vault-fe/README.md

   - Mangas: genres, year, & publishing status
 - Next destination after registering
   - Lead users to their Home Page
+- Datepickers: enable finishDate has to be selected behind startDate

 ## Bugs